It's a tough decision for everyone, especially when moving to a new area. To rent or buy?

 One of the cool things about the way they designed the site is that you can easily adjust many of the values with a slider tool to instantly see how different numbers will affect the answer (the sliders are on the left side of the screen capture above).

 Once you have your results, scroll down further on the page.
 You will see a detailed breakout of the costs.
-Most of the detail is on the ownership side since buying has so many different costs as compared to renting.
+Most of the detail is on the ownership side since buying has so many different costs than renting.

 As you can see, they've really attempted to be comprehensive in their cost modeling.
 For home purchasing options, they allow you to enter possible HOA (Home Owner Association) fees, annual homeowners insurance, and the annual home value increase.

 For renting options, they consider the annual rent increase and renter's insurance.